 - 1. The Compliance Officer shall inform the complainant of the correction of the violation; and - 2.
-The case shall be noted as resolved, with notes explaining the compliance, and entered into the records system as closed by the Compliance Officer.

-3.2.7 Issuance of Additional Penalties if the Violation is Ongoing or Repeats
+The case shall be noted as resolved, with notes explaining the compliance, and entered into the records system as closed by the Compliance Officer. - 3.2.7 Issuance of Additional Penalties if the Violation is Ongoing or Repeats

 If it is determined that compliance has not been attained, or that a new, ongoing, or repeated violation of the same type has occurred, the Compliance Officer may issue a "Notice of Additional Administrative Penalties Due to Repeated Violations" (Notice of Additional Penalties") (Form 7).
-If extenuating circumstances or other reasons exist that call for withholding or delaying such Notice, those circumstances or reasons shall be documented in the file.